 After a divorce, what used to often be a festive holiday table filled with bubbling and enthusiastic cousins and uncles can now become a table filled with empty seats and uncomfortable chatter.
 In many cases, the children are sitting in a new, smaller home, wondering when they are going to see their favorite grandparents again.
 Long established traditions disappear as the reality of a new norm sets in.

-Also, parents may not have the same flexibility with their schedules they used to.
+Also, parents may not have the same flexibility with their schedules they are used to.
 Supporting two houses often means late nights at the office and new jobs for both divorced parents, with employers making demands on their holiday time and reduced vacation time.

 Particularly, for holidays soon after a divorce is finalized, emotions between the parents may still be raw and even testy.
 A holiday season where children have grown accustomed to pampering and fattening foods suddenly becomes a battleground about when the children should be picked up and dropped off on Christmas Day, or on Thanksgiving, and when the child support check will arrive to pay for presents.